 Win Blevins

 Win climbed mountains for ten years.
-He's rafted rivers in the west, particularly the Snake and the San Juan, and was briefly a river guide.
+He rafted rivers in the West, particularly the Snake and the San Juan, and was briefly a river guide.
 His love of the great Yellowstone River gave him a fine appreciation for the people who first loved these wild places.
 Along the way, Win lost the use of his legs and learned to sail, deciding a boat was a good place for a man without legs.
-He regained the use of his legs and maintains his love of the open seas.
+He regained the use of his legs and maintained his love of the open seas.

-Win is a NYTimes bestselling novelist.
-He has written many books about the mountain trappers and is known for his “mastery of western lore.”
+Win was a NYTimes bestselling novelist.
+He wrote many books about the mountain trappers and was known for his “mastery of western lore.”
 His notable works include Stone Song, So Wild a Dream, and Dictionary of the American West.
-Blevins has won numerous awards, including being named winner of the Owen Wister Award for Lifetime Achievement in writing literature of the West, being selected for the Western Writers Hall of Fame, being named ‘Writer of the Year' by Wordcraft Circle of Native Writers three times, and winning two Spur Awards for Novel of the West.
+Win won numerous awards, including being named winner of the Owen Wister Award for Lifetime Achievement in writing literature of the West, being selected for the Western Writers Hall of Fame, being named ‘Writer of the Year' by Wordcraft Circle of Native Writers three times, and winning two Spur Awards for Novel of the West.

 Books By Win Blevins